DJrizzley/literature/novels/moby_dick.md

 which, in any other man, would have soon flowered out in a smile.

-CHAPTER 29.
-Enter Ahab; to Him, Stubb.
+# CHAPTER 29.
+Enter Ahab; to Him, Stubb

 Some days elapsed, and ice and icebergs all astern, the Pequod now went rolling through the bright Quito spring, which, at sea, almost